-Many men and women wish to have frown lines in the forehead, worry lines in the brow and lines around the eyes and lips smoothed out, some even going as far as receiving facelift surgery.
-The worried or angry look caused by the pulling in of the brows in the midline is improved through injections.
-Our BOTOX, patients even find that Platysma muscle bands in the neck are also relaxed by the injections.
+Many men and women wish to have frown lines on the forehead, worry lines on the brow, and lines around the eyes and lips smoothed out, some even going as far as receiving facelift surgery.
+Facial wrinkles and the worried or angry look caused by the pulling in of the brows in the midline can be significantly improved with BOTOX injections.1 We're proud to offer patients in Naples and Fort Myers a range of minimally-invasive cosmetic treatments such as BOTOX that can reduce visible signs of aging.

 BOTOX Cosmetic was first approved by the FDA in 2002 for the treatment of crow’s feet, the 11s between the brows, and forehead wrinkles.
 These wrinkles, known as dynamic wrinkles, form when a person makes expressions such as frowning, grinning, showing surprise, or squinting.